-- The parade will follow Royal Street southwestward to Iberville Street.
+- The parade will follow Royal Street southwestward to Bienville Street.

-- The krewe will proceed northwest on Iberville for one block to turn northeast on Bourbon Street.
+- The krewe will proceed northwest on Bienville for one block to turn northeast on Bourbon Street.

 - The parade will follow Bourbon Street to St. Ann Street, where it will turn southeast.

 - From St. Ann, the parade will turn southwest down Chartres Street.